Elehuris Montero Preview, Player Props: Rockies vs. Blue Jays

 Elehuris Montero At The Plate

-- Montero is hitting .226 with nine doubles, two triples, six home runs and seven walks.
+- Montero has nine doubles, two triples, six home runs and nine walks while hitting .234.

+- Montero will look to extend his four-game hitting streak.
+He's batting .400 with one homer over the course of his last games.

-- Montero has driven in a run in 20 games this year (35.1%), including six games with more than one RBI (10.5%).
-He has also driven in three or more of his team's runs in two contests.
+- In 34.5% of his games this year, Montero has notched at least one RBI.
+In six of those games (10.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 18 games this year (31.6%), including multiple runs in three games.
+- In 32.8% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (6.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.